Our approach is collaborative, participatory and movement-centered.

 WORKERS + OWNERS

-RAD has a team of professionals from the fields of public health, social work, urban planning, cartography, data analysis, graphic design, media, digital security and software development.
+RAD worker-owners come from the fields of public health, social work, urban planning, cartography, data analysis, graphic design, media, digital security and software development.

 Together, we have decades of experience working across a range of social and economic issues to support social movements with an explicit intersectional analysis.